10 Best Pellet Smokers & Grills With REAL Reviews (2023)

 The Weber Smokefire EX6 2nd Gen is the latest improvement to the not-so-popular EX4 model.
 With the updates, Weber has shown improvements to how it makes pellet smokers.

-Also, you’ll be amazed at the smoky flavor delivered by this wood pellet grill.
-We found it generated more smoke flavor than most other pellet grills.
+We found this pellet smoker generated more smoke flavor than most other pellet grills.
 The pellet smoker’s temperature control settings allow you to not only smoke meat but sear it.

 Because of the flavorizer grill grates, it’s ability to grill, sear, and smoke, you’re getting an all-around great pellet grill.
 So, if reverse searing steaks is your thing, look no further than the Weber Smokefire EX6.